Skip to content

 “If a homeowner is looking to spend less than $20,000, they could consider getting a personal loan or using a credit card to finance the renovation,” Kaminski says.
 “For renovations starting at $25,000 or so, a home equity loan or line of credit may be appropriate, if the homeowner has built up equity in their home.”

-Another viable option in the current low mortgage rate environment is a cash-out refinance, whereby a homeowner would take out a new mortgage at a higher amount than their current loan and receive that overage in a lump sum.
+Another viable option in the current low mortgage rate environment is a cash-out refinance, in which a homeowner takes out a new mortgage at a higher amount than their current loan and receives that overage in a lump sum.

-With any of these options, the lender generally does not require disclosure of how the homeowner will use the funds.
-The homeowner manages the budget, the plan and the payments.
-With other forms of financing, the lender will evaluate the builder, review the budget and oversee the draw schedule.
+With any of these options, the lender generally does not require disclosing how the homeowner will use the funds.
+The homeowner manages the budget, the plan, and the payments.
+With other forms of financing, the lender evaluates the builder, reviews the budget, and oversees the draw schedule.

 Owner-builder construction loan